gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 |______||______||______||______|                 |_____|
 ```

 Between frame transmission and a synchronous response there is a variable time which duration is influenced by latency.
-In order to avoid other devices to detect the medium free for use and disrupt an ongoing exchange, the sender cyclically transmits a short logic 1 (1/4 data bit duration) and consequently attempts to receive a response.
-On the other side the receiver can synchronize its response transmission after the end of the last short logic 1.
+In order to avoid other devices to detect the medium free for use and disrupt an ongoing exchange, the sender cyclically transmits a short high bit (1/4 data bit duration) and consequently attempts to receive a response.
+On the other side the receiver can synchronize its response transmission after the end of the last short high bit.
 If the acknowledgement is not transmitted or not received the transmitter continues to keep busy the medium up to the maximum acceptable time between transmission and response.
 ```cpp
 Transmission                                      Response
  ______  ______  ______  ______   _   _   _   _   _ _____